acherm/acherm.github.io/_posts/2019-10-20-ELCETuxML.md

  * a crystal clear tutorial of Linux permissions (hint: giving the root permission is not the only path)
  * a crazy talk about using Linux with Android
  * very impressive showcases, for example, state-of-the-art computer vision systems running on very small devices.
 My prefered one is the [Tux over a chessboard and a laser](https://twitter.com/acherm/status/1189328054721695745)
- * [automated testing summit 2019](https://elinux.org/Automated_Testing_Summit_2019) a full-day workshop about testing the Linux kernel (it was the main topic) and the ongoing effort of KernelCI to unify the forces.
+ * (automated testing summit 2019)[https://elinux.org/Automated_Testing_Summit_2019] a full-day workshop about testing the Linux kernel (it was the main topic) and the ongoing effort to unify the forces (e.g., KernelCI).
+There are impressive tools/ideas developed by an industry-driven and passionate community.

-I mainly attended Linux-related talks and I've been lucky to meet many interesting and people that really want to collaborate.
+I mainly attended Linux-related talks and I've been lucky to meet many interesting people that really want to collaborate.
 OSS+ELC was definitely not like academic events: I am not saying it's "better", it's just different and complementary.
 But maybe there are lessons to learn here ;)

 By the way, the abstract of the talk can be found below: